Kitt-AI/snowboy/README.md

 * **resources/snowboy.umdl**: Universal model for the hotword "Snowboy".
 Set SetSensitivity to 0.5 for better performance.
-* **resources/alexa.umdl**: Universal model for the hotword "Alexa".
-Set SetSensitivity to 0.5, and preferably set ApplyFrontend (only works on Raspberry Pi) to true.
-This model is depressed.
-* **resources/alexa/alexa_02092017.umdl**: Universal model for the hotword "Alexa".
-This is still work in progress.
-Set SetSensitivity to 0.15.
-* **resources/alexa/alexa-avs-sample-app/alexa.umdl**: Universal model for the
-hotword "Alexa" optimized for [Alexa AVS sample app](https://github.com/alexa/alexa-avs-sample-app).
+* **resources/alexa/alexa-avs-sample-app/alexa.umdl**: Universal model for the hotword "Alexa" optimized for [Alexa AVS sample app](https://github.com/alexa/alexa-avs-sample-app).
-Set SetSensitivity to 0.6, and set ApplyFrontend (only works on Raspberry Pi) to true.
+Set SetSensitivity to 0.6, and set ApplyFrontend to true.
 This is so far the best "Alexa" model we released publicly, when ApplyFrontend is set to true.
+* **resources/models/jarvis.umdl**: Universal model for the hotword "Jarvis" (https://snowboy.kitt.ai/hotword/29).
+It has two different models for the hotword Jarvis, so you have to use two sensitivites.
+The suggested sensitivities are "0.8,0.80".
+Please also set ApplyFrontend to true.

 ## Precompiled node module